Lettuce

 • Lettuce leaves have wilted?
 Put the leaves in a bowl of cold water with ice cubes and soak for about 15 minutes.

-See also Eggplants
+See also Jasmine

 Ready to see how it’s done?
 Check out this video demo on growing lettuce!